Ralii/def-data/README.md

 Describe data with malli and get accessor def's generated automatically.

 NOTE: Only works for Clojurescript currently.
 I intend to use this for re-frame db and iterate from there.
 Still early phases and subject to change.
+DOES NOT WORK WITH RECENT VERSIONS OF SHADOW-CLJS BECAUSE SOURCE FORM DOES NOT EXIST IN ENV

 ## Installation